bugzilla/bugzilla/README.rst

 BMO_shadowdbport
    The port of the read-only database.

-BMO_apache_size_limit
+BMO_setrlimit
+    This is a json object and can set any limit described in https://metacpan.org/pod/BSD::Resource.
+    Typically it used for setting RLIMIT_AS, and the default value is ``{ "RLIMIT_AS": 2000000000 }``.

+BMO_size_limit
-  This is the max amount of unshared memory (in kb) that the apache process is allowed to use before Apache::SizeLimit kills it.
+  This is the max amount of unshared memory the worker processes are allowed to use before they will exit.
+Minimum 750000 (750MiB)

 BMO_mail_delivery_method
   Usually configured on the MTA section of admin interface, but may be set here for testing purposes.